 |Settlement type||Amount settled in batches||Amount settled one by one|

-When it comes to timing, NEFT takes a few hours to complete the transaction, but in the case of RTGS, the funds are transferred at once.
+When it comes to timing, NEFT could take a few hours to complete the transaction, but in the case of RTGS, the funds are transferred at once.

-If you are wondering which one to choose between NEFT and RTGS, the answer is, that it depends on the amount and urgency.
-If you are transferring a small amount and there is no such hurry, you can select NEFT.
-If the amount is huge (more than Rs.2 lakh) and there is urgency, you can go for the RTGS system.
+If you are wondering which one to choose between NEFT and RTGS, the answer is that it depends on the amount and urgency.
+If you are transferring a small amount and there is no such hurry, you can select NEFT (or even IMPS or UPI).
+But if the amount is huge (more than ₹2 lakh), you can go for the RTGS system.

 Online money transfer methods have made it easier for customers across the country to send and receive money.
 NEFT and RTGS have many similarities as they are both payment methods, but certain conditions distinguish NEFT from RTGS.
 Choose any of these money transfer methods depending on the amount needed to be transferred and the urgency.